BrazenFox5/BetterDiscordStuff/ComicSans/README.md

 # archive
 Hello!
 So if you didn't know, this has been transferred over by https://github.com/BrazenFox5/comic-sans.
 This folder in this repository will be active instead.
-Please note in the old respoitory, it will only by a old build.
+Please note in the old respoitory, it will only have the old builds.